AirVPN Review 2026: For the Privacy-Focused Power User?

 - Excellent for Torrenting: Full P2P support with dynamic port forwarding included.

-- Advanced Features: VPN over Tor, VPN through SSH/SSL tunnels for obfuscation, robust Kill Switch (Network Lock).
+- Advanced Features: VPN over Tor, SSH/SSL tunneling for obfuscation, and a reliable Kill Switch (Network Lock).

 - Open Source Client (Eddie): Their desktop client is open source and highly flexible.